christinichka/Dev-Diary/README.md

 # Dev-Diary
-## This diary contains a daily log of what I have learned while coding.
+## This diary contains a daily log of what I have learned while developing programs.

 #### The date format for this log is MM-DD-YYYY